kinggongzilla/FastV/src/transformers/docs/source/en/add_new_pipeline.md

 ```

 Try to keep the inputs/outputs very simple and ideally JSON-serializable as it makes the pipeline usage very easy
-without requiring users to understand new kind of objects.
+without requiring users to understand new kinds of objects.
 It's also relatively common to support many different types
-of arguments for ease of use (audio files, can be filenames, URLs or pure bytes)
+of arguments for ease of use (audio files, which can be filenames, URLs or pure bytes)